siobhanlgorman/boutique_ado_v1/README.md

 7. Template does not exist - twice have created template directly in templates folder with subfolder within templates e.g products

+8. Error removing products - POST error Jquery - but was missing import HTTPresponse in bag/views.py